jesselpalmer/node-emojis/README.md

 ## Support Status

 Below is a table of the emojis that are supported by version.
-There may be some emojis that are supported in the different verisons, but there hasn't been a concerted effort to add all emojis from that version.
+There may be some emojis that are supported in the different versions, but there hasn't been a concerted effort to add all emojis from that version.

 <table>